Vervious/gpt/README.md

 Let's try large mlp scale with vanilla transformer.
 Note that tit doesn't have the same impact as `14-mlpmatrix-moreinner`, but note that the latter has `700M` parameters versus our `520M` parameters.
+This one still doesn't appear to improve the base model.
 ```
 self.compiler = BenCompilerNoOp(config)
 self.execute = VanillaExecute(config)